rhfung/p2p-dictionary/README.md

 ### Building Examples

-1. Use IntelliJ to build the main project.
+1. Use `gradle build` to build dependencies.
 2. Use the `start` script in each example to compile and run the project.

 P2PD CLI Parameters